kensyo/nvim-scrlbkun/README.md

 # scrlbkun

-A scrollbar plugin for neovim.
+A scrollbar plugin for Neovim.

 ## Overview

-scrlbkun enables neovim to display the following components at the right edge of windows.
+scrlbkun enables Neovim to display the following components at the right edge of windows.

 * Scrollbar (mouse operation is not supported)